 The groomer in this video demonstrates how to approach clipping with respect to which parts of the body to tackle first and how to keep the skin taught while getting that smooth, clean cut.

 The video above shows grooming a miniature Schnauzer with Wahl clippers.
-One model that has been very popular is the Wahl Cordless Pet Clipper.
+One model that has been very popular is the Wahl Cordless Pet Clipper (affiliate link).
 There are other models equally popular but the cordless version is so much easier to work with.

 It is important to cover the basics of Miniature Schnauzer grooming including: